BanceDev/QuakePrism/docs/MANUAL.md

 insert screenshot here of file explorer
 ```

 After opening or creating a new project the first thing the editor will do is load your project into the file explorer panel.
 This functions as a file tree structure where folders can be expanded by being clicked and files can be opened by their respective tooling with a double click.
-Files can also be moved by using drag and drop functionality. **NOTE: Quake Prism expects certain files to be in preconfigured locations, thus relocating certain files my lead to problems with compilation and execution of your mod/game**
+Right clicking on a file will give you the options to rename or delete the file. **NOTE: Quake Prism expects certain files to be in preconfigured locations, thus relocating certain files my lead to problems with compilation and execution of your mod/game**

 ### Menu Bar